 Go to the webhook's "Settings" tab, copy the webhook's URL, and paste it into a new browser tab.
 You should see the following scary warning page!
 This is because the app has not been checked out by Google, which would be the case if it was fully published.
 You can ignore it for now—it's safe because it's your app.
 Click "Continue" to progress to the consent page.

-"Allow" and you should be presented with a very plain page that says {"status": "okay" }
+The consent page should look something like the screenshot below.
+Click "Allow" and you should be presented with a very plain page that says {"status": "okay" }, which means that you've completed all of the authorization steps!

-that it contains a single document containing the access and refresh
+If you load up the auth_tokens collection in MongoDB Atlas, you should see that it contains a single document containing the access and refresh tokens provided by Google.

-#Using the Tokens to Make a Call
+Using the Tokens to Make a Call

 To make a test call, create a new HTTP service webhook, and paste in the following code: